maitrikjpatel/DevNotes/JS.md

 sayHi(); // undefined
 ```

-- In non-strict mode the value of this in such case will be the global object (window in a browser, we’ll get to it later in the chapter Global object).
+- In non-strict mode the value of "this" in such case will be the global object (window in a browser, we’ll get to it later in the chapter Global object).
 This is a historical behavior that "use strict" fixes.

 - NOTE: Arrow functions are special: they have no this.
 When this is accessed inside an arrow function, it is taken from outside.